lethain/staff-eng/src/markdown/guides/network-of-peers.md

 [Diana Pojar](https://staffeng.com/stories/diana-pojar)’s comment was

 > I use Twitter extensively, but I'm mostly a consumer and follow many people in tech.
 I usually follow people that I saw talking at conferences, or I worked with, and I find their content relevant to me.
-Here’s a couple, in no specific order: [Camille Fournier](https://twitter.com/skamille),[Lara Hogan](https://twitter.com/lara_hogan), [Josh Wills](https://twitter.com/josh_wills), [Vicki Boykis](https://twitter.com/vboykis), [David Gasca](https://twitter.com/gasca), [Julia Grace](https://twitter.com/jewelia), [Holden Karau](https://twitter.com/holdenkarau), [John Allspaw](https://twitter.com/allspaw), [Charity Majors](https://twitter.com/mipsytipsy), [Theo Schlossnagle](https://twitter.com/postwait), [Jessica Joy Kerr](https://twitter.com/jessitron), [Sarah Catanzaro](https://twitter.com/sarahcat21), [Orange Book](https://twitter.com/orangebook_).
+Here’s a couple, in no specific order: [Camille Fournier](https://twitter.com/skamille), [Lara Hogan](https://twitter.com/lara_hogan), [Josh Wills](https://twitter.com/josh_wills), [Vicki Boykis](https://twitter.com/vboykis), [David Gasca](https://twitter.com/gasca), [Julia Grace](https://twitter.com/jewelia), [Holden Karau](https://twitter.com/holdenkarau), [John Allspaw](https://twitter.com/allspaw), [Charity Majors](https://twitter.com/mipsytipsy), [Theo Schlossnagle](https://twitter.com/postwait), [Jessica Joy Kerr](https://twitter.com/jessitron), [Sarah Catanzaro](https://twitter.com/sarahcat21), [Orange Book](https://twitter.com/orangebook_).

 [Damian Schenkelman](https://staffeng.com/stories/damian-schenkelman) mentioned,

 > I try to follow people on Twitter who I think are doing interesting things and from who I can learn.
 There are so many people doing interesting things and so much to learn!
 Some of the names that come to mind: [including [Aphyr](https://twitter.com/aphyr), [Tanya Reilly](https://twitter.com/whereistanya), and [David Fowler](https://twitter.com/davidfowl)].

-If the idea of building a network this way feels uncomfortable, then building an ambient network can be a good starting step in the right direction.
+If the idea of building a network this way feels uncomfortable then building an ambient network can be a good starting step in the right direction.
 That said, you'll find the personal network more impactful, and finding an authentic way to build one is an important step towards reaching and remaining impactful in senior roles over the long arch of your career.

 ## Quality over quantity